• Skip to primary navigation

 • Ghee is the traditional fat in kahk and it gives the cookies a very distinctive smell.

-• Sesame seeds, yeast, salt, and cinnamon for flavors.
+• Sesame seeds, instant yeast, salt, and cinnamon for flavors.

 • Pistachios, honey, and more ghee, flour and sesame to make the pistachio filling.

-2. Add ghee – room temperature and not melted- and mix until completely incorporated.
+2. Add ghee – room temperature and not melted ghee- into the flour mixture and mix until completely incorporated.

 3. Add water and continue mixing until you get a nice consistent dough.
 Cover and let it rest for an hour.